Fractional Quantum Hall States of the $\mathcal{A}$ phase in the Second Landau Level

-Here we show by calculating overlaps of the exact ground states of the Hamiltonian consisting of LLM corrected two-body and three-body pseudopotentials at the total angular momentum $L=0$ in spherical geometry for different values of $\kappa$, $\mathcal{A}$-phase is generic \cite{Note} to all the observed \cite{willett_1987_ObservationEvendenominatorQuantum,xia_2004_ElectronCorrelationSecond,pan_2008_ExperimentalStudiesFractional,choi_2008_ActivationGapsFractional,kumar_2010_NonconventionalOddDenominatorFractional,zhang_2012_SpinPolarization12,shingla_2018_FinitetemperatureBehaviorSecond} and some of the predicted FQHE states in the SLL.
-We propose trial wave functions for all these FQHE states as a generalization to the recently proposed trial wavefunction \cite{das_2022_AnomalousReentrantQuantum} for 5/2 state in the $\mathcal{A}$-phase.
-These wavefunctions have remarkably high overlaps with the corresponding exact ground states and are argued to support non-Abelian quasiparticle excitations.
-The $\mathcal{A}$-phase of all these FQHE states is found to have a positive finite charge gap in the thermodynamic limit.
-An analysis of the low-energy effective Lagrangian density \cite{wen_1992_ClassificationAbelianQuantum} in terms of Chern-Simons gauge fields with coupling matrix derived from the proposed trial wave functions provide quasiparticle charge as $q= e/[2(nm-1)]$ for the sequences of filling factors $\nu = n/(nm-1)$ and $1-\nu$ in the SLL.
-We further predict that all these FQHE states will provide a unique thermal Hall conductance $2.5G_0$ ($G_0=\pi^2k_B^2T/3h$) governed by two (three) bosonic downstream edge modes for two (three) filled Landau levels and one downstream (upstream) Majorana edge mode for FQHE states $\nu \, (1-\nu)$.
+Here, we show, by calculating overlaps of the exact ground states of the Hamiltonian consisting of LLM-corrected two-body and three-body pseudopotentials in spherical geometry for different values of $\kappa$, the $\mathcal{A}$ phase is generic \cite{note613} to all the observed \cite{willett_1987_ObservationEvendenominatorQuantum,xia_2004_ElectronCorrelationSecond,pan_2008_ExperimentalStudiesFractional,choi_2008_ActivationGapsFractional,kumar_2010_NonconventionalOddDenominatorFractional,zhang_2012_SpinPolarization12,shingla_2018_FinitetemperatureBehaviorSecond} FQHE states in the SLL.
+We propose trial wavefunctions for all these FQHE states as a generalization to the recently proposed trial wavefunction \cite{das_2023_AnomalousReentrantQuantum} for 5/2 state in the $\mathcal{A}$ phase.
+These wavefunctions have remarkably high overlaps with the corresponding exact ground states and are argued to support non-Abelian quasiparticle excitations as well.
+The $\mathcal{A}$ phase of all these FQHE states is found to have a positive finite charge gap in the thermodynamic limit.
+The counting of low-lying edge states has been obtained by calculating entanglement spectra (ES).
+The quasiparticle charges corresponding to the proposed trial wavefunctions have been found in the Chern-Simons formalism \cite{wen_1992_ClassificationAbelianQuantum} for our proposed sequences of filling factors $\nu = n/(nm-1)$, $(n \geqslant 1,\,m\geqslant 3)$, and $1-\nu$ in the SLL.
+We further predict that all these FQHE states will provide a unique thermal Hall conductance $2.5G_0$ ($G_0=\pi^2k_B^2T/3h$) governed by two (three) bosonic downstream edge modes for two (three) filled Landau levels and one downstream (upstream) Majorana edge mode for FQHE states $\nu$ $ (1-\nu)$.